< All Posts

 Trace Logo

 Most supply chain teams are operating with significant blind spots.
-They know what was in the warehouse last night — if the WMS count ran correctly.
-They know what purchase orders were issued — if the ERP is up to date.
-They know what was shipped — if the carrier confirmed the booking.
+They know what was in the warehouse last night, if the WMS count ran correctly.
+They know what purchase orders were issued, if the ERP is up to date.
+They know what was shipped, if the carrier confirmed the booking.

-The gap between the supply chain on paper and the supply chain in reality is what supply chain visibility addresses.
+The gap between the supply chain on paper and the supply chain in reality is what visibility addresses.
 This article explains what visibility means in practice, what it takes to build it, and what Australian businesses are typically leaving on the table by not having it.

-What Supply Chain Visibility Actually Means
+What Does Supply Chain Visibility Actually Mean?

-Supply chain visibility is the ability to access accurate, timely data about what is happening across the supply chain — from supplier to end customer — in a way that supports better decisions.
+Supply chain visibility is the ability to access accurate, timely data about what is happening across the supply chain, from supplier to end customer, in a way that supports better decisions.

 Timely.
 The value of supply chain data decays rapidly.
 Knowing that a shipment is delayed is valuable if you find out 72 hours in advance, giving you time to expedite an alternative or communicate proactively to customers.
-Knowing it 72 hours after it was due to arrive — when the customer is already calling — has no operational value and has directly caused a service failure.
+Knowing it 72 hours after it was due to arrive, when the customer is already calling, has no operational value and has directly caused a service failure.

 For most Australian mid-market businesses, the most significant visibility gaps fall into four categories.

 Effective supply chain visibility is built incrementally.
-The starting point that delivers the most practical value for most Australian businesses is inbound visibility — knowing where purchase orders are in the supply pipeline with reliable, current status data.
+The starting point that delivers the most practical value for most Australian businesses is inbound visibility: knowing where purchase orders are in the supply pipeline with reliable, current status data.

 For inventory visibility, the combination of a well-configured WMS, disciplined cycle counting, and integration between the WMS and ERP provides the foundation.
 RFID and IoT-based inventory tracking are increasingly cost-effective for high-value or time-sensitive inventory.